alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 2.md

 ![image](https://user-images.githubusercontent.com/83840078/167221527-8e8421bd-cdbb-4e60-a175-41c13f946a26.png)

 3. Delete the code in the **code** section of the lambda function
-4.	**Copy** the code from index.js file in the syncUpdates folder of the SmartHomeDemo\Lambda Function directory and paste it in the Function code of the lambda function
+4.	**Copy** the code from index.js file in the syncUpdates folder of the lambda directory and paste it in the function code of the lambda function
 5. Click **Deploy** to save and deploy the code.